NIME-conference/NIME-bibliography/README.md

   --help  Show this message and exit.

 Commands:
-  collate    Collates all NIME proceedings of a certain type and saves to... find-keys  Finds all BibTeX keys used in all available proceedings files. harmonise  Loads a NIME proceedings BibTeX file for a given YEAR and...
+  add-dois   Adds DOIs to a year of NIME proceedings by key collate    Collates all NIME proceedings of a certain type and saves to... find-keys  Finds all BibTeX keys used in all available proceedings files. harmonise  Loads a NIME proceedings BibTeX file for a given YEAR and...
 ```

+The `collate` function is used by this repo automatically to generate YAML files for the proceedings and publish them to github pages.
+These files are accessed by the NIME website repo to update the website's proceedings archives.

+The `add-dois` function is important for adding DOIs generated from Zenodo when archiving NIME submissions there.

 Format
 --------